top of page

 -Highly interesting twist to the Quartermaster gameplay.

--Instead of 15 different items in your arsenal, wield and combine 5 different Elements, with the same goal of depleting your Life, which is your Deck.
+different Elements, with the same goal of depleting your Life, which is your Deck.

 - A total of 36 different Elemental Combinations, ranging from Base, Fusion, Composite, Compound, and Etheric.